Skip to main content

 Are there different types of HR software that are suitable for small businesses?

-There are absolutely different types of HR software that help small businesses organize all their employee information.
+There are absolutely different types of human resources software that help small businesses organize all their employee information.
 The most common types include:

 • HRIS = human resources information system